-The potential for significant well casing impact (i.e. loss of well function due to closure or rupture of casing) has been based on horizontal shear displacement and vertical strain estimates.
+These bores are predicted to have a 'high' risk of significant impact to well casing (i.e. loss of well function due to closure or rupture of casing) based on horizontal shear displacement and vertical strain estimates.
 The impacts are expected to increase with severity where bores are intersected by A-Zone fracturing.